Skip to main content

 1. Validator whose operator with the lowest number of delayed validators

-2. Validator whose operator with the highest number of targeted validators to exit
+2. Validator whose operator with the highest number of boosted targeted validators to exit

 Get information to prepare ordered queue